giannisalinetti/carbonara-as-code/README.md

 will cook the egg too fast with an omelette-like result.
 Just toss the pasta in the pan for one minute before adding the egg to slightly lower its temperature.

-Put the pecorino cheese in the egg an mix well until you get a quite dense cream.
-We do this as the last step to avoid melting the pecorino before because of the warm water or the guanciale grease already added.

-Now the hard part where true heroes rise: put the eggs on the pasta and start mixing.
+Put the eggs cream on the pasta and start mixing.
 The rule of thumb is simple: we just don't want to overcook the egg, it should stay creamy.
 When you get a creamy result you are ready to serve.
 The level of egg cooking is something very personal: some people prefer it very rare, some other well done.
+I personally enjoy it very rare since it was already pasteurized before.
+If you prefer the egg to coagulate a bit more, you can try moving back and forth the pan from the fire/induction.

 Before serving add back the guanciale slices put aside before and let them incorporate the egg cream.

-**NOTE**: If you prefer the egg to coagulate a bit more, you can try moving back and forth the pan on the fire
 Add some other shredded pecorino and pepper if you like it, since the real taste of the carbonara is very strong with a lot of pepper.
 If it becomes too tight we can add a very small amount of cooking water and keep on mixing.